Roasted acorn squash is a delicious and simple Fall side dish. It’s made of acorn squash and a sprinkling of spices.

 Instructions to Make Roasted Acorn Sqaush

 It’s super easy to roast an acorn squash.
-And all what you need to do is:
+All you need to do is:

-- Prepare a sheet pan with parchment or aluminum foil id you prefer.
+- Prepare a sheet pan with parchment or aluminum foil if you prefer.

 - Place the acorn squash on a cutting board and using a sharp knife, slice the acorn squash in half.
 Then, remove the seeds using a spoon.